vanJargon/reliable_udp/README.md

 Flow Control
 Files: FlowControlClientTest.py, FlowControlServerTest.py

 Testing congestion adjustment by varying size of files in accordance to data loss.

+Variables involved:

+mtu(Integer): the value of a single unit of measurement for packet size.

+factor(Integer): the value that determines how large the packet size is.

+packet_size(Integer): the size of packets to be sent = factor * mtu.

+safeConnect(Integer): the value that tracks the amount of successful transcation in data transmission.
+Consecutive successes increases factor, therby increasing packet_size.

+dataLoss(Integer): Integer number that tracks the amount of timeout from data loss.
+Consecutive timeouts decreases factor, thereby reducing packet_size.

 Reliable UDP at fixed send rate
 ------------